Kotlin/kotlin-spec/docs/src/md/kotlin.core/statements.md

 After the expansion, the resulting [function call expression][Function calls and property access] or [simple assignment][Simple assignments] is processed according to their corresponding rules.

-> Note: although for most real-world use cases operators `++` and `--` are similar to operator assignments, in Kotlin they are expressions and are described in the [corresponding section][Expressions] of this specification.
+> Note: although for most real-world use cases operators `++` and `--` are similar to operator assignments, in Kotlin they are expressions and are described in the [corresponding section][Expressions-section] of this specification.

+[Expressions-section]: #expressions

 #### Safe assignments